rajit906/Maps/README.md

 # Maps
-# This repository uses ML and OOP concepts to cluster restaraunts and predict ratings based on the clusters
-# edit the.dat files to create your own users and visualize this process using Voronoi diagrams
+This repository is the code used to create Voronoi diagrams based on K-means clustering and uses regression to make predictions of restaraunts in the Berkeley Region using the Yelp dataset. edit the.dat files to create your own users and visualize this process using Voronoi diagrams